SoftInstigate/restheart-website/docs/aggregations.md

 RESTHeart manages aggregation operations: both *aggregation pipelines* and *map reduce functions *are supported.

+{: .bs-callout.bs-callout-info}
-> "Aggregations operations process data records and return computed
-> results.
-Aggregation operations group values from multiple documents
-> together, and can perform a variety of operations on the grouped data
-> to return a single result."
+"Aggregations operations process data records and return computed results.
+Aggregation operations group values from multiple documents together, and can perform a variety of operations on the grouped data to return a single result."

 In both cases only *inline* output type is supported, i.e. no result is written to the DB server.